mieubrisse/personal-writing/ben-franklin-analysis/post.md

 He built the skill of identifying and trusting good people.
 This freed his time for long trips to Europe, writing, science experiments, and [fooling around with older women](https://en.wikipedia.org/wiki/Advice_to_a_Friend_on_Choosing_a_Mistress).

-If you struggle with delegation, remember that it's not just about trust.
+If you struggle with delegation, remember that it's not _just_ trust.

 The skill of delegating has two components:

 1. **Trusting:** allowing others to do things differently than you
 2. **Identifying:** sourcing candidates and filtering out those who are a bad fit

-I used to think that I was a control freak.
+I used to think I was a control freak.
 Which is a rational belief to have, when you're a control freak.
 I needed to improve my comfort with others doing things differently.

 But I also learned that I wasn't sourcing and filtering for the right people.
 I didn't feel comfortable letting go of control because the people I was hiring just weren't good enough.

-I improved my filtering, and suddenly delegating became easy.
-I can let a person run with a task, they do a _better_ job, and I don't spend the time and energy?
+I improved my filtering, and suddenly delegation became easy.
+I can let a person run with a task, I don't spend time or energy, and they do a _better_ job?
 Don't mind if I do.

-When you get both halves of delegation working, it seems more obvious than TODOOO
+When you get both halves of delegation working, it seems more obvious than weed at a Grateful Dead concert.

 Are you crunched for time?
 Do you struggle to delegate?
 If so, do you need to get better at trusting or identifying suitable candidates?